Martello tower: United States

 Although the Americans copied the design from the towers the British erected in Canada, the American Martello towers differed in some significant respects from the British.
-The Martello tower built at Tybee Island, Georgia was constructed around 1815 utilizing wood and tabby concrete, a common local building material at the time, instead of the brick or stone that the British towers used.
+The Martello tower built at Tybee Island, Georgia was constructed around 1815 utilising wood and tabby concrete, a common local building material at the time, instead of the brick or stone that the British towers used.
 Also, unlike the British towers, the Tybee tower featured gun loops on the garrison floor that enabled muskets to be fired through the walls.
 It was never tested in battle and by the time of the American Civil War was in a state of disrepair.
 Its unfamiliar design confused local writers, who often said that the Spanish had built the tower when Georgia was Spain's colony.

 The Key West towers, though the locals refer to them as Martellos, were square instead of round and had thin walls with long gun loops.
 In addition, a curtain wall of heavy guns encircled the Key West towers making them, effectively, keeps instead of standalone towers.

 A Martello tower figures in the arms of the 41st Infantry Regiment of the United States Army.